 - WAN IP address, subnet mask and gateway

 - Asset ID

 Disk Cloning allows you to create a generic router platform image that can be used to perform multiple installations quickly and efficiently.
-After the initial ISO installation and power off, the platform is generic and can be cloned to a disk to create a master copy of that platform.
+After the initial ISO installation and power off, the platform is generic and can be cloned to a disk to create a copy of that platform.

 When using cloned images, an identical hardware platform must be used.
-Create a new master disk image for each hardware variation.
+Create a new disk image for each hardware variation.